peerkar/liferay-gsearch/README.md

 # Quick Installation Guide

+__Important!__: The master branch and binaries in the *binaries/latest* folder (module major version 3) are __for Liferay 7.1 only__.
+Most of the plugins are not yet upgraded to 7.1. because of platform features like Audience Targeting and IPGeoCoder still missing.
-1) Find out the module versions compatible to your portal version in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).
+Find out the compatible module versions for your older portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

-2) Download the following jars from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).
+Download and deploy following jars from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar
 * fi.soveltia.liferay.gsearch.core-impl-VERSION.jar
 * fi.soveltia.liferay.gsearch.query-VERSION.jar
 * fi.soveltia.liferay.gsearch.web-VERSION.jar

-3) Deploy the jars and check that all the modules are deployed correctly (active state).
+Check that all the modules are deployed correctly.

-4) Download the default core configuration **fi.soveltia.liferay.gsearch.core.configuration.GSearchCore.config** for your core version from [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/core-config) file and put it into osgi/configs.
+Download the default core configuration for your core version from [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/core-config) file and put it into osgi/configs.

-5) Create a page with friendlyURL */viewasset* and put an Asset Publisher on it (Can be changed later in the configuration).
+You need to have an Asset Publisher to show the search result.
+By default there it has to be on a page with friendlyURL '/viewasset'.
+You can change that later in the configuration.

-Additionally, if you want to take advantage of query suggestions and fully configurable query building and relevancy you need to install additionally the custom Elasticsearch adapter.
-For that:
+If you want to take advantage of query suggestions and fully configurable query building and relevancy you need to install additionally the custom Elasticsearch adapter.

-6) Download the following jar from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).
+For that, download and deploy following jar from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

 * com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar

-7) Deploy and check that module installs correctly (there might be errors in the log when standard adapter gets uninstalled).

-8) Do full reindex
+Check that module installs correctly, do full reindex and installation is done.

-9) Place the GSearch portlet on some page and test.
+Place the GSearch portlet on some page and test.

-Done.

 For full installation guide, including add-ons, see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).